Robi1021/cloudone-network-security-samples/edge-deployment/README.md

 ### Geo Filter Attacks

-In order to perform Geo Filter attacks, you need to first configure Geo Filters in Cloud One console by selecting a geographic region to block traffic.
+In order to perform Geo Filter attacks, you need to first configure Geo Filters in Trend Micro Cloud One console by selecting a geographic region to block traffic.
 For detailed steps on how to configure Geo Filters, please check [Geolocation Filter](https://cloudone.trendmicro.com/docs/network-security/Geo_Location_filtering/).

 Below is the list of geofilter attacks you can perform from your Wordpress WebServer.
 You will need to SSH into the webserver instance via Bastion Host that is created as part of the Quick Start setup.